Here you will find answers to the most frequently asked questions.

 I'm getting out of memory errors.#

 memory_limit option in your php.ini file to something more reasonable.
 We recommend setting this to

 -1 (no limit) or slightly below your device's memory supply for best results.

 memory_limit in your script by using the

 Note: Training can require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
-If you have more data than you can hold in memory, some learners will allow you to train in batches.
-See the section on Online learners for more information.
+If you have more data than you can hold in memory, some learners allow you to train in batches.
+See the Online Learning section of the Training docs for more information.

 What is a Tuple?#

-A tuple is a way to denote an immutable sequential hetorogeneous list with a predefined length.
+A tuple is a way to denote an immutable sequential heterogeneous list with a predefined length.
 An n-tuple is a tuple with the length of n.
-In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, however in PHP, tuples are denoted by sequential arrays which are mutable as a side effect.
+In some languages, tuples are a separate data type and their properties such as immutability are enforced by the compiler/interpreter.
+In PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 $tuple = ['first', 'second', 0.001]; // a 3-tuple